 What makes a traveller responsible?
 How can you reduce your impact on the environment and communities when you go on holidays?

 My passion is for tourism and sustainability.
-Many years of experience in the hospitality and tourism industry in Australia, and a little in the UK, and now in Cambodia have built my knowledge in sustainable and responsible tourism.
+Many years of experience in the hospitality and tourism industry in Australia, the UK, and Southeast Asia have built my knowledge in sustainable and responsible tourism.

 I believe that everyone has a responsibility to take care when they’re travelling; being mindful of the impact you leave on a place and its people will help to give everyone a good experience.
 The best way to do that is to read up on the place and culture before you travel!